 As defined in the Code, the spirit of sport is the celebration of the human spirit, body, and mind.
 It is the essence of Olympism and is reflected in the values we find in and through sport, including health, ethics, fair play, honesty, character, joy, teamwork, dedication, respect for rules and one's self, and other similar values.

-^{} See Article 4.31 of the 2021 WADA Code for more information the List.
-It also provides information concerning the legitimate medical use of substances.
+\ See Article 4.31 of the 2021 WADA Code for more information

 HEALTH AND SAFETY SUMMARY OF PROHIBITED SUBSTANCES